surprisehighway/report-data-generator/README.md

 Note about composer:
 You should install composer globally.
-That way you can use it anywhere and we don't know need include the .phar in every project.
+That way you can use it anywhere and we don't need to include the .phar in every project.

 `/usr/local/bin` must be in your `$PATH` for this to work.